-0.0 Supplemental Inspections
+05.04 Supplemental Inspections

 Until the appropriate supplemental inspection as prescribed by the Action Matrix is completed, the licensee shall remain in the higher column of the Action Matrix, even if the greater-than-Green inputs are no longer present in subsequent quarters.
-For example, based on the timing of the PI events, a PI may return to the Green band prior to the NRC completing the supplemental inspection.
-In this case, the licensee would remain in the higher column until satisfying all of the objectives of the appropriate supplemental inspection.
-For supplemental inspections completed in response to safety significant inspection findings, if the licensee satisfactorily meets the objectives of the inspection, then the inspection finding would be an active input into the Action Matrix .
+For example, based on the timing of the PI events, a PI may return to the Green performance band prior to the NRC completing the supplemental inspection.
+In this case, the licensee would remain in the higher column until satisfying all of the objectives of the appropriate supplemental inspection because the parallel PI finding would remain open.
+For supplemental inspections completed in response to safety significant inspection findings, if the licensee satisfactorily meets the objectives of the inspection, then the inspection finding would be an active input into the Action Matrix until the date of the exit meeting, or re-exit when applicable, for that supplemental inspection.

-0.0 Action Matrix Deviations
+05.05 Action Matrix Deviations